Piecewise orthogonal collocation for computing periodic solutions of renewal equations: Convergence analysis

 i.e., by imposing the periodicity condition to the states at the extrema of the period rather than to the solution values.
-In this case the solution $x$ is intended as a map defined in $[-1,1]$ and therefore there is no need to resort to the periodic state \eqref{perstate} in the formulation.
+In this case the solution $x$ is intended as a map defined in $[-1,1]$ and there is no need to resort to \eqref{perstate}.

-Although formulations \eqref{rescaledBVPRE} and \eqref{convBVPRE} are formally different, they lead to fundamentally equivalent numerical methods.
-Indeed, when applying the numerical method described in Section \ref{s_piecewise} to the problem \eqref{convBVPRE} one just introduces redundant variables.
-However, this reformulation was used in \cite{ab20mas} in the RFDE case since it was necessary in order to apply the approach \cite{mas15NM}.
-Therefore, the same formulation will be considered here for uniformity reasons\footnote{Work by AA concerning formulation \eqref{barBVPRE} is in progress.}.
+Although formulations \eqref{rescaledBVPRE} and \eqref{convBVPRE} are formally different, they are mathematically equivalent and also lead to fundamentally equivalent numerical methods.
+Indeed, when applying the numerical method described in Section \ref{s_piecewise} to the problem \eqref{convBVPRE} one just introduces redundant variables\footnote{A convergence analysis based on \eqref{rescaledBVPRE} can still be obtained by following the structure of the one presented here, see \cite{adena21}.}.